Gain career experience

 Q: How do I get an internship?

 A: Internships are competitive because they are in great demand.
 You will need to identify and apply for an internship, just as you would for a job.
 It will be your responsibility to procure the internship prior to enrolling in a credit-bearing class.
 If needed, ASU’s Career and Professional Development Services can help you line up possible internship sites, write a cover letter, and prepare a resume.
 Visit ASU’s Career and Professional Development Services page for more information on finding an internship.

-A: To earn 3 credit hours you must work a total of 135 hours.
-During the fall and spring semesters, this works out to be about 8 hours a week on the job.
+Q: How many hours do I have to work per week?A: To earn 3 credit hours you must work a total of 135 hours.
+During the fall and spring semesters, this works out to be about 9 hours a week on the job.

-A: In addition to working your internship hours, you are required to register for credit.
-As an intern you are expected to complete career-related assignments, write one reflective papers, record all internship hours, and your site supervisor will be asked to submit one final evaluation about your performance during the semester.
+Q: What do I have to do besides work at my internship to earn credit?A: In addition to working your internship hours, you are required to register for SST 484/584.
+You are expected to complete career-related assignments, record all internship hours, and your site supervisor will be asked to submit one final evaluation about your performance during the semester.

-A: Yes.
-While internship providers are not expected to compensate interns, if you find an internship that is paid you can still earn academic credit for the internship.
+Q: Can I receive internship credit if I am being paid or receiving a stipend?A: Yes.
+Many internships end up being not paid, but if you find an internship that is paid you can still earn academic credit for the internship.

 Q: I am an online student.
 Can I still do an internship?